Employer NI rise 2025: what it means for tradespeople

 Cost impact example: full-time tradesperson on £30,000

 Let's break down the cost implications of these changes for a tradesperson earning £30,000 per year.
+This example will help illustrate the expected financial impact and aid in planning:

 | Scenario | NI Rate | Threshold | NI Contribution |